 Morning, Roo remains a blog based mostly around the consumption of film, but today I wanted to offer some commentary on another matter.
 I am not blessed with perfect vision and thus sometimes wear glasses.
 I recently received a new prescription and began the hunt for some delectable frames.
 Korean fashion trends seem to have rubbed off on me (too much Hello Counselor) and I felt a desire to ditch my usual wayfarer style glasses for some rounded ones.
 Round frames don’t appear to be particularly coveted in the UK, so I sought out some international suppliers and encountered a website named Firmoo.

 Firmoo dub themselves a ‘Global Online Optical Store’ and offer prescription eyewear at reasonable prices across the globe.
 Though their currency is set by default to US Dollar and they have a New York address, their production is actually based in China.
 They provide a very consumer friendly service and offer numerous deals, along with select free glasses for new customers and free eyewear for bloggers in return for a review, which means it’s fairly easy to find appraisals of their glasses.
 However, with the client receiving a free product, it’s difficult to deduce whether these reviews were done in earnest.
-I have no partnership with Firmoo as thus want to offer an entirely honest opinion of their products and services.
+I have no partnership with Firmoo and thus want to offer an entirely honest opinion of their products and services.

 Ordering and Delivery